Nikon D5 versus Nikon D7100

 - More heavily discounted: Has been around for much longer (launched in February 2013).

-If the count of relative strengths (bullet points above) is taken as a measure, the D5 comes out slightly ahead of the D7100 (9 : 8 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.
+If the number of relative strengths (bullet points above) is taken as a guide, the D5 comes out slightly ahead of the D7100 (9 : 8 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the D5 or the D7100.
-At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the D5 and the D7100 in practical situations.
+User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is why hands-on reviews by experts are important.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Nikon D5 (⇒ rgt)||-||89/100 Gold||4.5/5||5/5||5/5||2016||6,499||latest||check|